MicheleBertoli/react-automata/README.md

 </button>
 ```

-### Action methods
+### Action and Activity methods

-All the component's methods whose names match the names of the actions, are fired when the related transition happen.
+All the component's methods whose names match the names of actions and activities, are fired when the related transition happen.
+Actions receive the state and the event as arguments.
+While activities receive a boolean that is true when the activity should start, and false otherwise.

 For example:

 ```js